In-year admissions are applications for children wishing to move school during the school year.

 If you are applying for a school place at a school in another local authority you will need to contact that local authority to find out the process of applying for schools in that area.
 You cannot use the Salford Family Portal to apply to move school place to another area.

 Before you fill in your application you should read the information on this page carefully as it explains the admissions procedure in full.
-We aim to process all applications within 20 school days.

 How are places allocated?